 In particular, after the release of 1981’s Das Boot.
 In the film, a young Grönemeyer portrays Lieutenant Werner, a journalist reporting from a German submarine during World War II.
 The lengthy film keeps you on the edge of your seat as the crew encounters one issue and misfortune after another.
 But while Das Boot was widely successful and received strong reviews, Grönemeyer’s career took off in a completely different direction not long after.
 He has continued to act — albeit sparingly.

 These days, and for much of the past two decades, Grönemeyer has been best known as a musician.
-The most successful artist in Germany with a combined album sales of over 13 million to be exact.
+He is also the most successful artist in Germany.
+His combined album sales total more than 13 million, a strikingly and impressively high number.
 So it makes perfect sense for German language learners to give Grönemeyer a listen and get some practice!

 Looking for another Ohrwurm to help you learn German?
 Check out previously featured musicians and bands!